alburezg/alburezg.github.io/_posts/2018-06-01-Gender-in-References.md

 # Technical notes and limitations

-  - The tool will look up each citation and output the most likely match.
+  - The tool outputs the most likely match for each reference.
 Most matches are correct, but some noise if to be expected for older or lesser-known articles.
   - The (binary) gender of the authors is determined using U.S. Social Security Administration baby name data ([gender](https://www.r-project.org/nosvn/pandoc/gender.html) package in R).
 Unrecognised names are ignored.
   - The most common gender will be assigned to gender-neutral names.